JoelMarin-upc/Projecte-2/README.md

 - Pause menu background doesn't display during combat.
 - Dialogue elements are rendered above the pause background texture.
-- Sometimes, after pausing during a combat, the UI elements are disabled until you pause and resume again the game.
+- Sometimes, during a combat, the UI elements are disabled until you pause and resume again the game.
 ---

 ## How to Play / Controls